 - Worksite Preparation

-This module reviews important information regarding: heavy equipment safety, types and operation, equipment inspections, systems, equipment maintenance cycles, work planning, transportation of the equipment, interpretations of grades and stakes, environmental protection, aggregates and drainage, and erosion control.
+The course reviews important information regarding: heavy equipment safety, types and operation, equipment inspections, systems, equipment maintenance cycles, work planning, transportation of the equipment, interpretations of grades and stakes, environmental protection, aggregates and drainage, and erosion control.

 - Articulating Loader

-- Articulate Haul Truck
+- Articulating Haul Truck

-OETA Heavy Construction Equipment Course (5 Weeks):
+IUOE-TA Heavy Construction Training Course (5 weeks)

 - Grades and Stakes